ecpunk/Mimecast-API-Action-Pack/README.md

-# Mimecast API Action Pack
+# Mimecast API Action Pack (Human Guide)

-This bundle gives humans and AI a ready-to-use reference plus starter scripts to call Mimecast APIs.
+This pack provides a curated API reference (`api-reference.json`) and starter scripts so you can quickly call Mimecast APIs from PowerShell or Python.

 ## Contents
 - `api-reference.json` — 257 endpoints with name, category, method, path, description, parameters, url, last_updated.